What to Eat Now: February

 Easy Kale Chips

-Spring onions can be found in both red and white varieties; while milder and sweeter than regular onions, their greens are stronger than scallions, and shouldn’t be used interchangeably in recipes.
-Their sweetness can be drawn out by a simple grilled preparation, and they pair well with other early spring vegetables such as asparagus and peas.
+Spring onions can be found in both red and white varieties.
+While spring onions are generally milder and sweeter than regular onions, the greens are stronger than scallions, and will impart a much different flavor if used to replace scallions in recipes.
+Their sweetness can be coaxed out by a simple grilled preparation, and they pair well with other early spring vegetables such as asparagus and peas.
 Unlike mature onions, they should be stored in the refrigerator, where they’ll keep for about a week.

 Grapefruits are here to give you the extra dose of vitamin C you need to chase away your lingering winter cold.
 Less sweet than oranges and less bitter than lemons, grapefruits work equally well tempered with sweet ingredients or as a tart foil for gentle herbs and spring produce.
 They can simply be juiced, cut in half and eaten with a spoon, or used to brighten up a homemade vinaigrette.